ashleychontos/pySYD/docs/index.rst

 In an effort to make asteroseismology more accessible to the broader astronomy community, ``pySYD`` was established as a Python package to automatically detect solar-like oscillations and measure their global asteroseismic parameters.
-Therefore, these ``pySYD`` outputs can be used to determine precise and accurate stellar properties without the need for substantial background knowledge.
+Therefore, the outputs from ``pySYD`` can be used to determine precise and accurate stellar properties without the need for substantial background knowledge.
 In other words, ``pySYD`` has been extensively tested and developed to be as hands-off as possible.